Increasing openness to trade

 Expansion and diversification of the healthcare sector

-Vietnam’s healthcare spending continues to grow as the country aims to increase the skills of its healthcare workforce and improves its capability to deliver quality healthcare.
+Vietnam’s healthcare spending continues to grow as the country aims to increase the skills of its healthcare workforce and improve its capability to deliver quality healthcare.
 Opportunities for UK companies are growing in health education and training, clinical services and digital health.

 Demand for imported pharmaceutical products